Chapter 1

 “I feel I need to add that those guys were most likely just distractions,” he says with concern.
 “There’s a good chance that someone else was watching us nose them.
 Either that or this Academy is incredibly sloppy.”

 Dmitri and The Handler both agree with small nods.
-“Nose is the opposite of a tail,” explains Dmitri, seeing the look of confusion on Medic’s face.
+“Nose is the opposite of tail,” explains Dmitri, seeing the look of confusion on Medic’s face.

-“Yeah but what the hell do I have to do with any of this?” asks Medic a little more calmly now that the rum is working its way through.
+“Yeah but what the hell do I have to do with any of this?” asks Medic, a little more calmly now that the rum is working its way through.

 “Place and time,” responds The Handler.